 - All Living Things® Small Animal Feeding Dishes come in various sizes.
 The two-ounce size crock offers easy access for small breed hamsters, and the five-ounce crocks are perfect for Syrian hamsters.
 These crocks are easy to wash, come in a variety of colors, and prices run under $3 for this size range.

 - Lixit's Aquarium/Cage Water Bottle can be hung from cage bars or a screened aquarium lid.
 The design also discourages climbing and if you hang it just low enough for your hamster to drink from the tube, he'll have difficulty reaching the bottle to chew it.
 Plan to refill the bottle with fresh water every day.
-It holds five ounces of water and retails just over $7.
+It holds five ounces of water and retails for about $5.

 - Sunseed Vita Hamster and Gerbil Formula includes a mix of veggies, seeds, peanuts, calcium, probiotics and other ingredients.
 Include a teaspoon of this mix in your hamster's bowl every few days as a nutritious treat.
-A two-and-a-half pound bag runs about $4.
+A two-and-a-half-pound bag runs about $6.

 More Hamster Supplies